 When I went for my semester abroad in Germany I could speak a laughably little amount of German.
 Maybe one complete sentence, and a bunch of floating nouns, ‘house,’ ‘supper,’ etc. My courses at the DeutschAkademie in Hamburg were invaluable in integrating me into German culture.

-To give you an idea, the DeutschAkademie course runs for 4 weeks, is 3 hours a day, and costs around $360.
+To give you an idea, the DeutschAkademie course runs for 4 weeks, is 2 hours a day, and costs around $412.
 The Goethe Institut is another popular German language school located in cities across the country.
-It has similar intensive programs running 2, 4, or 8 weeks in length, and ranges in price from $880-$2,060.
+It has similar intensive programs; a two week program with five lessons a day, five days a week costs around $823.

 Alternatively, try to find a local German language class, language swap, or ‘Stammtisch’ (friendly get-togethers held in German, usually free save for the cost of beer and nibbles).